ocodista/trampar-de-casa/apps/auto-email-sender/roles-validator/README.md

 ### **deleteFromRedis**

 The `deleteFromRedis` function is a core element in the Roles Validator module.
-It meticulously manages data integrity by erasing role-related information from Redis.
-Whether due to inactivity.
+Here, we delete the role of Redis based on topicId because the Redis prefix for roles is based on this value